oimodeler/oimodeler/docs/source/examples.rst

 Creating new Radial profile Components
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. warning::
-    Example will be added when te oimComponentImage will be fully implemented
+    Example will be added when te oimComponentRadialProfile will be fully implemented

 Performance Tests
 -----------------

-Scripts concerning performance tests are presented in this section.
+Scripts concerning performance tests will be presented in this section.

 Data for tests
 --------------

+Here is a short description example datasets